-Miley Cyrus Poses Nude In The Bathtub And Shares A Racy Message To Fans: ‘For A Good Time Call…’
+Miley Cyrus Poses Nude In The Bathtub And Shares A Racy Message With Fans: 'For A Good Time Call...'

 "Covid a** Friday," she wrote in the caption.

 Those following Cyrus have seen other revealing glimpses as well.
-As Harper’s Bazaar noted, she took to social media to share several images from her recent Rolling Stone feature and photo shoot, including the topless shot used for the magazine cover.
-She also seemed to poke fun at the difference between fashion shoots and social media, sharing one picture where she wore just sheer tights and a pair of boots.
+As Harper's Bazaar noted, she took to social media to share several images from her recent Rolling Stone feature and photo shoot, including the topless shot used for the magazine cover.
+She also seemed to poke fun at the difference between fashion shoots and social media, adding one picture where she wore just sheer tights and a pair of boots.

-“I’M COMPLETELY NAKED BUT I’M MAKING IT FASHION,” Cyrus wrote as she shared the photo on her Instagram page.
+"I'M COMPLETELY NAKED BUT I'M MAKING IT FASHION," Cyrus wrote as she uploaded the photo on her Instagram page.